Best Internet Providers in Alaska

 Alaska broadband details at a glance

-The US government's Internet for All site says 13% of Alaska's population lives where high-speed internet is unavailable.
-FCC data suggests that just over 93% of residents can access broadband speeds, defined as at least 25Mbps down and 3Mbps up.
-However, that number includes the reach of satellite internet, which isn't a great solution for everyone due to expense or lack of a clear view of the sky.
+Many rural Alaska ISPs have roots in long-time telephone cooperatives that have evolved to offer internet services.
+That’s why DSL is a common option for these local companies.
+There are some drawbacks with legacy DSL networks, like slower top speeds than you would get with cable or fiber.
+DSL can be serviceable when there are few other options.
+FCC data suggests that 100% of residents can access broadband speeds, defined as at least 25Mbps down and 3Mbps up.
+That number includes the reach of satellite internet, which isn't a great solution for everyone due to expense or lack of a clear view of the sky.

 The story of fiber in Alaska is pretty slim at the moment.
-The FCC shows only about 6% of residents can access fiber.
-If we look at gig speeds and higher, that drops to just 4.5%.
+The FCC shows only about 7% of residents can access fiber.
+If we look at gig speeds and higher, that drops to just 5%.
 What little fiber access there is tends to be focused on more populated areas.
-There are some unexpected pockets of fiber, though.
+There are some unexpected pockets of fiber.
 Local ISP Copper Valley Telecom services Valdez, a city of under 4,000 people, with speeds up to 1,000Mbps.
 Fiber is always at the top of home internet wish lists, but Alaska’s terrain and remote areas make it a challenging place to build extensive fiber networks.

 With limited options, switching to a faster provider is not always feasible.
 You can make the most of your internet connection by following these steps to speed up your Wi-Fi.